 The patterns are repeating across the mid-market:

 By the time these gaps surface — typically 12–24 months post-close, often during the first regulatory examination or LP due diligence cycle — remediation is substantially more expensive than pre-close identification would have been.
-The cost differential is the difference between a discount on the purchase price and a write-down on the fund.

 Their Mandate: Generate superior risk-adjusted returns across large, complex transactions and multi-asset portfolios — with LP capital from the most sophisticated institutional investors in the world, who are beginning to ask hard questions about AI governance.